Louder Than Bombs (film): Production

 On 9 May 2013, Eisenberg, Byrne, and Huppert joined the film, which Trier was set to direct as his English-language debut.
 On 29 August, the film was postponed indefinitely due to financial problems.
-On 5 February 2014, Arte France Cinema was on board to finance the film.
+On 5 February 2014, Arte France Cinéma was on board to finance the film.
 On 4 September, Strathairn and Ryan joined the cast of the film.
 On 9 September, Brosnahan joined the film to play Eisenberg's character's ex-girlfriend.

 Filming

 On 21 August 2014, it was reported that the crews started the preparations for the shooting of the film on Northern Boulevard in Bayside, New York.
 The eight-week of filming began on 4 September 2014, in New York City.

 Reception

 Louder Than Bombs received generally positive reviews from critics.
 On review aggregator Rotten Tomatoes, the film holds a 72% approval rating based on 130 reviews, with an average rating of 6.8/10.
 The site's consensus says that the film "finds director Joachim Trier using a capable cast in pursuit of some lofty dramatic goals, even if his ambitions occasionally evade his grasp."
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, reports the film has a score of 70 based on 32 reviews.

 Ignatiy Vishnevetsky of The A.V.
 Club described the film as "the kind of multi-faceted, ambitious, incompletely resolved American drama that American filmmakers never seem to get around to making: novelistic in subject and structure, but completely cinematic in the way it expresses itself, even if Trier’s camera style never rises to the sophistication of his influences."